nullhtp/feelu/README.md

 # Feelu - Flutter Project

-A Flutter application for emotional tracking and wellness.
+A Flutter application designed to facilitate communication between blind and deaf people with the outside world.

 ## VS Code Setup Instructions